sduchene-208/Predictive-Analytics-Using-a-Sample-Dataset-/README.md

 # Predictive Analytics Using a Sample Dataset
-The attached report will detail a series of statistical operations utilized to make predictions.
+The main purpose for this report is to determine whether or not a selection of independent variables can accurately predict the likelihood of customer churn rate as well as customer income.